 HOW CAN DECLUTTERING HELP ME?

-Decluttering your home means removing all the stuff that your family don’t use, no longer need and get no enjoyment from.
+If you declutter your home you’ll be removing all the stuff that your family doesn’t use, no longer need and get no enjoyment from.

-- When you declutter your home you end up with less stuff generally so it is easier to keep tidy, clean and to look after.
+- When you declutter your home you end up with less stuff generally so it’s easier to keep tidy, clean and to look after.

 - A constant battle to keep things organised becomes a quick 10 or 20 minutes every now and then.